 • Demonstrate that you have critically evaluated the AI's response against course materials and verified its accuracy.

-Prohibited Uses:
+Prohibited Uses

 ASK if you need help with prompting to better understand concepts from this class.

 Failure to adhere to this policy will be considered a violation of academic integrity and may result in disciplinary actions as outlined in the Code of Student Conduct.
-It is your responsibility to ensure that your use of AI tools aligns with these guidelines and to seek clarification when in doubt

 1. First violation: Two-letter grade reduction in work.

-2. Second violation: No credit on the question/post
+2. Second violation: No credit on the question/post.

 3. Third violation: No credit on the assignment and referral to Student Code of Conduct for violating CSCC's academic integrity policy.

-Any time you use AI in this class, you must include in your assignment submission comprehensive documentation that covers
+Any time you use AI in this class, you must include in your assignment submission comprehensive documentation that covers:

-• The AI tool used,
+• The AI tool used

-• The prompt and output,
+• The prompt and output

-• Evidence of fact-checking, and
+• Evidence of fact-checking

 • Proper citations